 In the end, we discarded Berlin as it became pricy with both flights.
 (Even though you would still save almost $200 dollars from the original flight to Rome).

 For the best option (Milan by train) we would be saving $366 dollars.
 But the best part is that you have the freedom to choose how long you stay in Milan so you can use the money that you are saving and extend your trip by a couple of days in Milan.

-Now, there are options to save even further, it all depends on how much time you are willing to spend looking and how flexible your dates are, but there are other tools like flight tracking, price history, and day selector from google that can help you save even more money if you want to become a Pro we reccomend you reading this article: Best Google Flights Hacks
+Now, there are options to save even further, it all depends on how much time you are willing to spend looking and how flexible your dates are, but there are other tools like flight tracking, price history, and day selector from Google that can help you save even more money if you want to become a Pro we recommend you reading this article: Best Google Flights Hacks

 Thank you for reading!